bakerface/jasmine/README.md

 <pre>
 an example
  ✓ should be able to pass
- ✗ should be able to fail: expected 0 == 1
+ ✗ should be able to fail: expected example_fail(&example) ! should be able to ignore

-jasmine: 1 passed, 1 failed
+jasmine: 1 passed, 1 failed, 1 ignored, 2 expects
 </pre>